GLP-1 Companion · Guides

 What it is: A gel-forming soluble fiber from the Plantago ovata plant.
 It absorbs water, expands, and adds bulk and softness to stool.

 The evidence: Decades of clinical research.
 Recommended as first-line for constipation by the American Gastroenterological Association.4 Strong evidence for both stool frequency and consistency improvement.
-EU-authorized health claim for cholesterol, not bowel function specifically.
+EU-authorized health claims for cholesterol, not bowel function specifically.

 Partially hydrolyzed guar gum (PHGG)